-The counter at Smokin' Joe's BBQ has little changed since 2008
+The counter at Smokin' Joe's BBQ has little changed since this photo in 2008

 Smokin' Joe's Bar-B-Q opened in Olathe, Kansas in 1989.
 The original owner went on to open restaurants in Kansas City, Missouri and this location has been owned and operated by his brother, Matt Sander, since the mid '90s.